shaps80/Peek/README.md

 # Changelog

+4.0
+-

+Just a Swift compatibility update.
+Minor changes as per Swift APIs but no functional changes to Peek.

 3.0
 -

-* Swift 3.0+ Support

-> Although no breaking API changes have been introduced, Peek now targets Swift 3.0+ so if your project is running an older verson of the language, you'll need to use an older version of Peek.
-However all versions are currently have feature parity.
+Swift 3.x unfortunately broke some of the compatilibity issues I required to work with the runtime.
+Please use the Swift 4 version instead.

 2.2.0
 -